AnirudhBhat/anirudhbhat.github.com/_posts/tips/2020-07-03-Regions-in-Android-Studio.markdown

 //endregion
 ```

-This is how regions looks when collapsed in Android studio
+This is how regions will look when collapsed in Android studio

 ![image](https://github.com/AnirudhBhat/anirudhbhat.github.com/blob/master/assets/regions_android_studio.png?raw=true)